spawaskar-cora/cora-docs/docs/aafs-2018/readme.md

-# AAFS 70th Annual Presentations, Workshop \#7
+# AAFS 70th Annual Presentation
-Welcome to Workshop \#7: Data Standards, Archiving and Analytics in Forensic Anthropology
+**Welcome to Workshop \#7: Data Standards, Archiving and Analytics in Forensic Anthropology**

 ---